top of page

 Can an Anatolian Shepherd kill a wolf?

-Now that we have a good idea of the breeding history and purpose, let's look at your life with an Anatolian Shepherd.
+Now that we've discovered their breeding history and purpose let's explore what life with an Anatolian Shepherd entails

 The Anatolian Shepherd Dog is loyal, brave, and has a devoted temperament to its family.
 They are protective of their loved ones and make excellent guard dogs.
 Confidence and agility pair with calmness and gentleness.